comaps/website/content/support/what-are-your-plans-for-the-projects-development/index.md

 The main plans are outlined on the donation page:
 [https://www.comaps.app/donate](https://www.comaps.app/donate)
-You can check the status for development of features on GitHub:
+You can check the status for development of features on Codeberg:
 [https://codeberg.org/comaps/comaps/issues](https://codeberg.org/comaps/comaps/issues)